justUmen/Bjornulf_custom_nodes/README.md

 It can do anything that a normal workflow can do.
 Create an image, create a video, upscale an image, etc...

-I will share custom JSON and a lot more cool stuff for my Kofi supporters. (https://ko-fi.com/bjornulf)
 Keep in touch for more informations...
 Wip...

 Basically use run heavy duty workflows on another machine, and recover the results.